Ted's Technology Summit 2020

 Voice Activation and Its Impact on Hotel Industry

-Early concerns about this voice technology centered around three items:
+Early concerns about this voice technology centred around 3 items

-Many of these issues have been addressed by the main suppliers and as a result led to an upsurge in interest in this AI-based technology.
+However these issues have to a large extent been addressed by the main suppliers and have as a result led to an upsurge in interest in this AI based technology.

 Consider these facts.

-- At the time of writing this article, there were more than 50 million voice devices in U.S. homes with the market dominated by Amazon (reputed to have 75 percent market share, and Google with Mini Hub).
+- There are now more than 100 million plus voice devices in US homes with the market dominated by Amazon ( reputed to have 75% market share and Google with Mini Hub – according to a panel at this year’s CES

-- It is predicted that by 2022, 55 percent of all U.S. homes will have at least one device with estimates of more than 170 million devices installed.
+- It is predicted that by 2022 55% of all US homes will have at least one device with estimates of over 170 million devices installed

-- There are now close to 100 hotels in the U.S. with some form of voice technology installed and this number is rapidly growing.
+- There are now close to 100 hotels in US with some form of this technology installed and this is rapidly growing

-- There are more than 1,000 positive reviews on Trip Advisor from guest staying at hotels with voice technology.
+- There are over 1,000 positive reviews on Trip Advisor from guest staying at hotels with the this technology

-- In a recent survey of hotel technology investments in 2019, 33 percent of those surveyed stated that they were going to invest in voice technology in the next 12 months.
+- In a recent survey of hotel technology investments in 2019 by a leading hotel magazine 33% of those surveyed stated that they were going to invest in voice technology in the next 12 months

-In order to determine if the technology actually works, I stayed at the Motif Hotel in Seattle (event hotel for the CIO Summit 2018) and during my stay interviewed hotel management.
-The Motif is the largest independent hotel in Seattle.
-The hotel installed Volara in August 2018, and this deployment was the largest to date in a single property with all 319 guestrooms equipped with a voice-powered Amazon Alexa.
+System was first installed at Motif in August, 2018.
+Motif is the largest independent hotel in Seattle and this deployment was the largest to date in a single property with all 319 rooms equipped with Amazon Alexa.

-The Motif wanted guests to receive information or services as quickly and efficiently as possible.
-Guests can ask for various amenities and Motif specific information such as the Wi-Fi password or hours of operations for hotel gyms, restaurants and bars, as well as request local recommendations for the best places to dine shop, listen to music, grab a cocktail.
-One of Motif?s goals was to provide guests an easy way to explore all that the Emerald City has to offer including its extensive arts and culture scene.
+We wanted guests to take advantage of all that the system has to offer.
+This includes ensuring that guests receive the information or services they request.
+Guests can ask Alexa for various amenities and Motif specific information such as the WIFI password or hours of operations for hotel gyms, restaurants and bars, as well as request local recommendations for the best places to dine shop, listen to music, grab a cocktail and more.
+One of our goals when deciding to install Alexa was to provide guests an easy way to explore all that the Emerald City has to offer including its great arts and culture.
+Guests are also able to control the TV as well as call the front desk with simple voice commands.

-Over the first four to five months after installation, guests have enjoyed using the voice services.
-The most used benefits have been guests asking for directions to local spots or even recommendations for where to go to dinner.
-Also high on the list of requests are amenities for the room such as a hair dryer or extra towels.
-Early adoption has been successful; the Motif found that approximately 33 percent of guest request are coming from Alexa which is integrated with Amadeus HotSOS and 7 percent of guests are using Alexa to control the in-room TV which is integrated with Sonifi.
+So far guests have really enjoyed using the voice activated service that Motif offers.
+The most used benefits we’ve found have been guests asking for directions to local spots or even recommendations for where to go to dinner etc. Another has been requesting amenities to the room such as hair dryer or extra towels.
+Of course our amazing human team is also available but having the easy option of in-room guest engagement via Amazon Alexa provides a new option that has been well received in many cases.
+Early adoption has been good; for example we have found that approximately 33% of guest request are coming from Alexa which is integrated with our service request and 7% of our guests are using Alexa to utilize our in-room TV which we have integrated with our supplier

-Another hotel that is entering the voice technology space is Dream Hotel in NYC.
-Dream Hotel is among the first hotels in the world to go live with a new voice solution: a fully integrated hospitality-grade deployment of Google?s live translation technology covering dozens of languages.
-(Latest version of Google Assistant was launched at CES and now claims to cover 70 languages.)
+Dream Hotel in NYC is among one of the first hotels in the world to go live with a new voice solution: a fully integrated hospitality-grade deployment of Google’s live translation technology covering dozens of languages.
+(Latest version of Google Assistant was launched at CES 2019 and now claims to cover 70 languages)

 By adding two fully integrated Google Hubs running Google Assistant Interpreter at guest check-in and the concierge desk, Dream Hotel Group aims to deliver a frictionless experience for its guests from around the world, no matter what language they speak.

-Ted Horner E Horner & Associates based in Sydney.
-He can be reached at firstname.lastname@example.org.
+Ted Horner, E Horner & Associates based in Sydney